 What created this?
 Free will or fate?

-And in that integration, both the river and the landscape are forever transformed.
+In that integration, both the river and the world are forever transformed.

-It’s a broken system.
-It’s an artificial pump waiting to fall apart.
+It's not a river, but a broken system waiting to fall apart.

 So what is mastery, then?